Revenue Commissioners: Section 110 SPVs

 US distressed debt funds were found to be using Section 110 SPVs to avoid material amounts of Irish taxes on their Irish domestic investments (a purpose for which these SPVs were not created).
 Revenue was the effective regulator (and gatekeeper) of Section 110 SPVs.
 Finance Minister Michael Noonan moved to address the abuse in the Finance Act 2016 and increase Revenue's oversight.

 Customs cutters

 The Revenue Commissioners operate two customs cutters, R.C.C.
-Suirbhéir (or Surveyor) and R.C.C.
-Faire (or Watch) which entered service in 2004 and 2009 respectively.
-The cutters were the first purpose-built cutters to be acquired for the Revenue Commissioners.
-The cutters were built by a Finnish company, Uudenkaupungin Työvene Oy, based on its RV-series patrol boat.
+Cosaint (or Protection) and R.C.C.
+Faire (or Watch) which entered service in 2025 and 2009 respectively.
+R.C.C.
+Suirbhéir was in service between 2004 and 2025.
+R.C.C.
+Faire and R.C.C.
+Suirbhéir were the first purpose-built cutters to be acquired for the Revenue Commissioners and were built by a Finnish company, Uudenkaupungin Työvene Oy, based on its RV-series patrol boat.
+R.C.C.
+Cosaint was built by a Spanish company, Astilleros Armon.
 The cutters perform maritime patrols to detect and prevent the smuggling of drugs, weapons and other prohibited goods into or out of Ireland and the European Union.

 In August 2023, the Revenue Commissioners signed a contract for a new 35 metre cutter to replace Suirbhéir.
-The new vessel was built by a Spanish company, AuxNaval, and based on their H35 patrol series.
-Named the RCC Cosaint, it was delivered in August 2025 and expected to replace Suirbhéir by the end of 2025.
+The new vessel was built by a Spanish company, Astilleros Armon, and based on their H35 patrol series.
+Named the RCC Cosaint, it was delivered in August 2025 and replaced Suirbhéir near the end of 2025.